asdf1011/bdec/docs/source/tutorial.rst

 Things to note:

  * We've added an 'end chunk' common entry
- * We've added a choice chunk, allowing a chunk to be either an 'unknown chunk' or an 'end chunk'.
+ * We've added a :ref:`choice <format-choice>` entry, allowing a chunk to be either an 'unknown chunk' or an 'end chunk'.

 Attempting to decode still has the out of data error!
 Wait; look at the choice;
 the 'unknown chunk' is before the 'end chunk'!
 The 'unknown chunk' will always